clmarr/DiaSim/README.lexicon.md

 # HEADER

-The header must be flagged by having its first character as the symbol "=", i.e. the black stage name flag.
+The header must be flagged by having its first character as the symbol "=", which is also the black stage name flag.

 TODO -- check DiaSim behavior with regard to header (i.e. DiachronicSimulator.processLexFileHeader()).
 	TODO -- include behavior when header is not there